timmmGZ/Network-TCP-game/README.md

 # Chat room
 1. start the server(Server.java)
 2. open some client(Player.java), before joining the chatroom, you have to enter the IP of the Server e.g.127.0.0.1 (chatroom Server)
-2.1. and then if you are first one join the chatroom, then set your nickname e.g. Jay, and then your playname
-     in chatroom becomes"Jay 127.0.0.1:53248", unique "ip:port" is necessary in my game, just incase of two member have same name "Jay".
-2.2. if you are not the first one, then enter who e.g. C(Introducing Agent) invited you to this chatroom, and then set
-     your nickname
 3.now you can chat in public chatroom, if you want to send private msg to some one, do like this @[Jay 127.0.0.1:53248]--hi how are you?
 4.try to send 'COMMAND' to learn how to play with this simple game
 # Join Game
 The game's idea is: each player can play with other player only once, it is a counting-backwards game, for example Player A and Player B match in a duel, counting is set to be starting from A or B randomly, and both A,B players will know who start counting first, player A